 How to Wash Your Dress Shirts at Home

-5. Give your shirts a light pressing.
+5. Once dry, give shirts a light pressing.